 When I lived in Australia, a zebra plant was always one of the popular indoor plants that I wanted to grow.
 I got one and managed to keep it healthy but never could get it to flower.

-The leaves are quite large and have bright silvery veins, which give it the commonly used name for it.
+The leaves are quite large and have bright silvery veins, which give the plant its common name for it.

 While this is a challenging plant, it is worth a try.
 Follow these growing tips:

-- Fertilize monthly in the spring, summer and fall with an all purpose plant food.
+Fertilize monthly in the spring, summer and fall with an all purpose plant food.

-- Keep the temperature between 65 and 80 degrees F
+Keep the temperature between 65 and 80 degrees F.

 Rotate the pot often so that it will grow without leaning to the light.

-- Repot in the spring each year.
+Re-pot in the spring each year.